 Non-Animal Care Internships -These internships may include experiencing the daily operations of the Marketing, Graphics, Education, and Revenue departments at the zoo.
 These internships are not animal care related.

-- Development - Work with our Development Team on donor cultivation, solicitation and stewardship.
-Also, grain experience in event planning, grant writing and fund raising campaigns.
+o Development - Work with our Development Team on donor cultivation, solicitation and stewardship.
+Also, gain experience in event planning, grant writing and fund raising campaigns.

 o Revenue- Work with our largest department at the zoo that includes our culinary, warehouse and gift shops and gain experience in a fun work setting.